psanse/CliSAT/bin/readme.txt

 %%
 %%%%%%%%%%%

-Run the binary from the command line with the following parameters: name of the graph (in DIMACS format), time limit (in seconds), vertex ordering parameter (1 (DEG-SORT), 2 (COLOR-SORT), heuristic parameter (0 - no heuristic, 1 - AMTS heuristic 0.05s):
+Run the binary from the command line with the following parameters: name of the graph (in DIMACS format), time limit (in seconds), vertex ordering parameter (1 (DEG-SORT), 2 (COLOR-SORT), and heuristic parameter (0 - no heuristic, 1 - AMTS heuristic 0.05s):

 ./CliSAT_2024_07_06 <filename> <time limit> <ordering> <heuristic>

 CliSAT considers two initial vertex orderings from the literature: DEG-SORT (based on vertex degree) and COLOR-SORT (based on determining an independent set partition).

 COLOR-SORT is expected to perform well in those instances where the size of the independent set partition is close to the clique number.
-Otherwise, DEG-SORT should be preferable (see article).
+Otherwise, DEG-SORT is preferable (see article).

-CliSAT also employs the AMTS hueuristic to determine a large initial clique (see article).
+CliSAT also employs the AMTS heuristic to determine a large initial clique (see article).

 %%%%%%%%%%%%
 %%